vertica/VerticaPyLab/README.md

 ## Grafana

 Grafana is an open-source observability platform for visualizing metrics, logs, and traces collected from your applications.
-When Verticalab is installed, a grafana container is created and connected to the single node database.
+When VerticaPyLab is installed, a grafana container is created and connected to the single node database.
 Two extensions are available on the jupyterlab launcher to make use of it:

 - Grafana: Opens a new tab containing a Grafana Explorer for running sql queries.
 - Performance: Opens a new tab containing a performance dashboard to visualize CPU usage, Memory usage, SQL statements, etc..

+You can also install Grafana standalone without also installing Vertica and VerticaPyLab:

+- Start Grafana container:
+  `make  grafana-start` and open `http://localhost:3000`
+- Stop Grafana:
+  `make grafana-stop`
+- Remove the grafana container and its associated images:
+  `make grafana-uninstall`

+## Prometheus

+Prometheus a monitoring and alerting system that is very popular with cloud native deployments.
+It collects time series events for different machines, called targets.
+In version 23.3.0, Vertica introduced in-database metrics.
+Vertica is already very rich in metrics with the various system and DC tables that it offers, but now you can get them cheaply with Prometheus in-database metrics.

+We provide a few commands that can help you set up Prometheus to fetch metrics from your remote cluster nodes or from the CE vertica container installed with VerticaPyLab:
+- Configure Prometheus. if you do not have your own db, Prometheus is configured to use the single node CE database:

+  Edit prometheus.yml and add your own section to tell Prometheus how to access your nodes.
+- Start Prometheus container:

+  `make prom-start` and open `http://localhost:9090`

+- Stop Prometheus container:

+  `make prom-stop`
+- Delete the prometheus container and its associated images:

+  `make prom-uninstall`

+Once installed, Prometheus can be used as a DataSource by [Grafana](#grafana)

 ## Contributing
 For a short guide on contribution standards, see [CONTRIBUTING.md](CONTRIBUTING.md)